Skip to main content

 Learning outcomes

 • LO6.
-Prepares written reports and documents (mainly of a technical nature) with spelling and grammar correction in Catalan, Spanish and English.
+Prepares reports and written documents (mainly of a technical nature) with spelling and grammar correction in Catalan, Spanish and English.

 • RA11.
 It moves with desymboltura in the general use of ICT and, in particular, in the technological environments specific to the professional field.